 - Hospital stays in Germany: what to expect

-- Types of hospitals in Germany
+- Being discharged from hospitals in Germany

-- Requirements for visiting a hospital in Germany
+- Visiting someone in hospital in Germany

-- German hospitals in an emergency
+- The best hospitals in Germany

 - List of hospitals in Germany